This is National Suicide Prevention Week

 Please share the link with your networks as you see fit.

 Do some research.
 Take a suicide awareness and prevention class.
 A simple and evidence-based intervention model is QPR.
-QPR stands for Question, Persuade, Refer and is an effective intervention protocol.
+QPR stands for Question, Persuade, Refer, and is an effective intervention protocol.
 It is to suicide intervention and prevention as CPR is to cardiac event bystander rescue.
 You can find out more here on this website.
-Or you can check out QPR Institute for online training.
-Contact us to schedule a training at your site or in your community.
+Or you can check out QPR Institute for more information.
+Contact us to schedule a training online, at your site, or in your community.

 Learn the signs and symptoms of suicide.
 They may be subtle, but should be taken seriously.
 If you feel someone is considering ending their life, ask them directly, “Are you thinking about killing yourself?”
 Don’t worry, you won’t put the idea into their head if they are not seriously considering suicide.
 Don’t be afraid to ask.
 Ask a question, save a life.